lee-joanne/rageit/README.md

 [View live project here](https://rageit.herokuapp.com/)

-Welcome to RAGEit!
-The blog where you can rage freely and vent away your anger, frusturation, and sadness.
+Welcome to RAGEit, the blog where you can rage freely and vent away your anger, frustration, and sadness.
 The blog is completely anonymous as you do not need an email address to sign up, which allows you to vent with freedom.
 You can make posts, upload an image to your post, comment on other people's posts, and like posts ('rage' at posts, actually).
 So what are you waiting for?
 Release your anger!

 ![Screenshot of Am I Responsive of homepage](documentation/amiresponsive.png)